barefootstache/FlightSpy/README.md

 1. Clone the repo.
 2. Make sure that `npm` exists and install dependencies via `npm ci`.

+### Local via Node

-3. Read the comments in `index.js` and make the necessary changes.
+1. Read the comments in `index.js` and make the necessary changes.
 The comments are How to get this flight ID:
     1. Visit https://www.flightradar24.com/
     2. Search for the code number (top right)